ritcheyer/rizzo/app/docs/general/front-end-security.md

 // Send response to client
 ```
 # CSRF cross site request forgery
-Cross-site request forgery, also known as a one-click attack or session riding and abbreviated as CSRF is a type of malicious exploit of a website whereby unauthorized commands are transmitted from a user that the website trusts.Unlike cross-site scripting (XSS), which exploits the trust a user has for a particular site, CSRF exploits the trust that a site has in a user's browser.
+Cross-site request forgery, also known as a one-click attack or session riding and abbreviated as CSRF is a type of malicious exploit of a website whereby unauthorized commands are transmitted from a user that the website trusts.
+Unlike cross-site scripting (XSS), which exploits the trust a user has for a particular site, CSRF exploits the trust that a site has in a user's browser.
 [More info about CSRF](https://www.owasp.org/index.php/Cross-Site_Request_Forgery_(CSRF))

 - CSRF tokens should be used to validate form submissions